What CMS is best for your enterprise website?

 Headless or not?

 A headless CMS is a way of setting up a website that separates or decouples the frontend from the backend content management.
 Some CMS platforms can be set up in a “traditional” way or in a headless environment – like WordPress.
 Some are natively headless and don’t have a front end at all – like Sanity.
 Whether or not your website needs to be set up with headless architecture depends on your requirements – headless has its benefits, but projects are slightly more complex to deliver, so if your site doesn’t need to be headless, we won’t recommend that it should be.
-You could read more about headless here, but here are a few reasons you might opt for headless:
+Here are a few reasons you might opt for headless:

 Key takeaways